Sobeston/zig.guide/website/blog/a-guessing-game.md

 ```

 Let's initialise *std.rand.DefaultPrng* with a 64 bit unsigned integer (`u64`).
 Our `rand` here allows us to access many useful utilities for our PRNG.
-Here we're asking our PRNG for a random number from 1 to 100, however if our PRNG is initialised with the same number every time our program will always print out the same number.
+Here we're asking our PRNG for a random number from 1 to 100, however, if our PRNG is initialised with the same number every time our program will always print out the same number.

 ```zig
     var prng = std.rand.DefaultPrng.init(1625953);